Play & Support for families with young people with additional needs

 “For me volunteering was a starting point in developing knowledge and understanding with regards to children with special needs in after school/ weekend play group sessions.
 The environment was ideal because parents, carers, support workers and other volunteers where present.

 The Volunteers at Incredible Kids are sincerely welcoming with open arms.
 I had the feeling that everyone attending sessions whether playing, coming in for a chat, or helping out is treated as equal, nobody is being judged.
-Ideas will be listened to and generally the aim is very much to let children have fun or let off steam.
-But also being able to watch parents to have a break or catch up on news, and share concerns with each other.
+Ideas will be listened to and generally, the aim is very much to let children have fun or let off steam.
+But also being able to watch parents have a break or catch up on news, and share concerns with each other.
 There is a strong sense that as a volunteer you belong to a special community, a caring community.

 The most memorable thing is being able to involve a child with special needs in suitable play resulting in making a difference.
 The realisation of the diversity of challenges children and parents have to face on a daily basis.
 The commitment and innovative ways organisers engage in to make such an incredible club roll on year in year out, and with a smile on their faces.
 Getting to know part of the local community.
 Self development, now looking at certain matters in a completely different way.
 Just being accepted and respected.